jeffreyzhai123/Code-Llama/README.md

 CodeLlamaAcademy is a simple web application that allows users to test their code interpretation skill. <br/>

 This application will have multiple frontend elements and backend elements that communicate with each other.
-The application frontend provides a sign-up page for users to create an account.
+The application provides a sign-up page for users to create an account and log in by agreeing to the consent form.
-The backend will handle the sign-up and store users’ information like username and password.
-Upon creating an account users can then login in and the backend will handle the authentication.
 After successfully logging into the application, the user will see a menu page, and they can navigate to either start a new set of code comprehension exercises or view their history data by clicking on the corresponding button.
 If the user chooses to start a new set of exercises, the application will display a simple function and prompt the user for a response.
 The response would then be reformatted to be used in an API call to Ollama from the backend.